Shyam-Has-Your-Anomaly-Mitigated/Emul/README.md

 ## Primitives.
 	primitives = [: 1: ["abcdefghijklmnopqrstuvwxyz"<>: ...]<>]
 	primitives<{x|x∈ℕ,<=(:1_10:x:श्याम.0_10)<>}> 8<< language/encoding dependent
-[श्याम](http://shyam.id.au/mowgli/) is a tricksy point...
+[श्याम](http://shyam.id.au/mowgli/) is a tricksy point; it's the opposite of 0/1...
 <br>Here, श्याम-1, is a positive number.
 <br>Yeah, IKR.
 <br>And श्याम+1 is a negative number.
-<br>My understanding is that addition is one rotation/traversal around the number circle, and subtraction is a <br>rotation/traversal in the opposite direction
+<br>My understanding is that addition is one rotation/traversal around the number circle, and subtraction is a <br>rotation/traversal in the opposite direction.
 ## Comments.
 	8< multi comments >8
 	8<< single comments; for docommentation